-Actions by any contestant that are deemed suggestive, vulgar, or otherwise not in good taste will not be allowed.
-In addition to adjudication by the Presentation judge(s), the performance may be stopped by the Contest Administrator per Article XIV.A.3.
+Barbershop performances should not contain vulgar, suggestive or otherwise distasteful actions or lyrics.
+In addition to adjudication by the Performance judge(s), the performance may be stopped by the Contest Administrator per Article XIV.A.3.

 B. Jurisdiction and Adjudication